silvercircle/silvercircle.github.io/_posts/2017-08-21-Jekyll-personal-faq.markdown

 All variables defined in the FrontMatter are available as members of the *page* object.
 If FrontMatter defines the title then you can access it via {% raw %} **{{ page.title }}** {% endraw %} in the post.
 In a similar way you can access these variables when iterating over post collections in a loop.

+## When exactly is a FrontMatter block necessary?

+Basically, for all pages that become content pages.
+It doesn't matter whether the page is a markdown document or plain HTML - if it's going to become its own page, it needs a FrontMatter block.
+Layouts do not need any and neither do fragments that are included, because technically, they become a part of the page that includes them..